Clarity-Analytics/canvas-OLD-Workstation/src/app/doc.reference.component.md

 Automatically compile it with all related queries (which means Reports).
 Queries (Reports) that fail, will be deemed bad / dirty, flagged as such on the frontend so that the user cannot run them.

+## 2. Design principles

+In designing the software, we took the following principles into consideration:
+* Keep it simple and clean; cut down on clutter.
+* Line up things; pixels matter.
+* Must be easy to access anything from anywhere.
+* Use known / familiar concepts (easy to learn).
+* Colours:
+1. use complimentary colours
+2. use neutral colours and one bright colour for focus
+3. use an established colour palette
+* Fonts:
+1.only use a few different ones
+2. avoid fancy fonts
+3. vary bold and italic to differentiate stuff
+* As few levels of menus & forms as possible.
+* Make an interface that works for the users.
+* Whitespace: ultimate clutter reducer; actually increases conversion rates.
+* Pay attention to your goals, and make sure the user gets them easily.
+Make it easy to find * the most important things.
+* Content: less is more, bullet and shorten.
+* Headlines: talk value, not detail.
+* Pay attention to image size and response times.
+* You dont have to be original – COPY.
+* Use mockups (Gimp, balsamiq, Ai).
+* Persist; design by definition is messy and requires patience.

+## 3. Environments
+It is important to separate develop and test from production.
+In order to achieve this, we use environments.
+An environment is built on a hardware platform, and consists of a backend (a collection of databases that may be accessed, users and groups, associated security access, configuration parameters like the url for REST API, etc. ) and a web-based frontend (which may be located on a different set of hardware).

+Environment information (like access) is kept by the backend, from where the frontend reads it.
+For production, the links are fixed with no user option to change it.
+For test, the workspace (frontend) can read the list of available environments from the backend, and the user can select one to work with.
+No further information is kept about it in the workspace.

+One can copy and also sync the details (users, access, etc) from an existing environment.
+That way, it is one click to get a new environment up and running.
+In order to ensure consistent data quality, the following configurations are possible:
+* Prod environment (prod databases and third party read-only databases) that lives on a hardware configuration, and linked to a prod version of the frontend.
+This prod-prod setup is done at installation (by us) and cannot be changed.
+* A test environment (test databases and potential third party read-only databases) lives on a hardware configuration, and linked to a test frontend.

+A test environment prefixes all output with TEST, for example to an ftp, url, folder or email (subject and attachment).

+## 4. Architecture

+There are 3 distinct software components that work together to render the data:
+* Canvas is the frontend where data is visualised, either in tabular or graphical form
+* Eazl is the RESTful API, to which Canvas connects
+* Overlay is a descriptive data collection tool.

+Backend Services / connections
+There are two types of services / connections:
+* Data provision that serves data based on input parameters and is not dependent on any visualisations.
+This layer is exposed as REST API which can be consumed by other applications.
+* Permanent connection to receive updates and messages.
+This is implemented as a Web Socket.

+System data is read at startup, and cached.
+This is done in order to minimise the number of database queries.
+When this data is changed on the server, a message is sent to the frontend, and the latest dataset is read again from the server.

 _____